… and why we sing

 We sing because we enjoy it and enjoy each others company.
 Weighton Waytes are honoured to have gathered a reputation as a choir that sings well.
 This only comes as a result of hard work in the rehearsal room and at home as any musician will appreciate.
 That is not to say that rehearsals and concerts are overly serious.
 Far from it, we have a great deal of fun together and enjoy supporting each other in developing our musical skills and bringing pleasure to others.
 The formula seems to be working as repeat bookings are the norm and with the calendar quickly filling up each year.

 Carole Readman, the Musical Director of Weighton Waytes is also an accomplished composer and arranger and the Choir is privileged to be able to sing and help develop new works as they are produced from Carole’s talented and inspirational mind.

-Weighton Waytes was founded in 2002 and so is 20 years old this year.
+Weighton Waytes was founded in 2002 and so is now in its 21st year.
 The Choir was founded by its current Musical Director, Carole Readman, following a request from the now Deputy Musical Director, John Bralant.

 There had been a singing group at All Saints Church, Market Weighton previously but which had been disbanded.
 Also, Carole had run a choir in Bubwith for some years before relocating.

 During the autumn of 2002, John had heard that Carole had moved to Market Weighton from Bubwith.
 After a Sunday morning service at All Saints Church, he approached Carole with a request that she lead a group of people with varying musical experience to sing at the church’s forthcoming Christmas Carol Service.
 About 15 people huddled in a cold vestry for few Wednesday evenings.
 Under Carole’s expert guidance voices were moulded into a choir.
 Fellowship and fun prevailed as initial diffidence was soon overtaken by increasing confidence.